Is Marriage Outdated In Modern Society? How Marriage Has Evolved Over Time

 In the past there have historically been some issues associated with the “tradition” of marriage.
 Certain problematic aspects of marriage are now obsolete in many modernized parts of the world.

 To begin, marriage was sometimes a necessity for women because many societies had laws in place that barred them from property ownership and business operation.
-Legislation like this was in place in America as late as the 1960s, when women often could not sign up for credit cards or a bank account without a man to cosign for them.
+Legislation like this was in place in the U.S. as late as the 1960s, when women often could not sign up for credit cards or a bank account without a man to cosign for them.

 Beyond this, people of different races and ethnicities were often prohibited from marrying, as were people of the same gender and those who did not conform to gender norms.
-This has meant that people in non-“traditional” relationships have often been denied the legal associated with the practice, often including the right to accompany their partners in medical situations or handle their affairs after death.
+This has meant that people in "nontraditional” relationships have often been denied the legal associated with the practice, often including the right to accompany their partners in medical situations or handle their affairs after death.

 The institution of marriage in modern society is typically seen as a celebration of romantic love and a public commitment to another person.